 Among the large objects in the exhibition are the German V-2, the U.S. Skylab Orbital Workshop, models of massive navigation and communications satellites, the Structural Dynamic Test vehicle of the Hubble Space Telescope and instruments that were returned to Earth after repair missions, and a Civil Defense Siren once used to alert a population to Civil Defense drills.
 Smaller, and no less fascinating objects, will include everyday personal items that astronauts used to thrive in space.
 Examples include sensors and detectors that generate the data that drive the Space Age, an Elephant monitor used to track animal migration, and parts of a Civil Defense kit to be used in the event of a nuclear attack.

 We will tell the tales of people of the Space Age and have people speak in their own words to describe the roles that they have played.
 Our stories of people and interviews in the gallery and online in our “beyond the walls” content will feature the expected political and policy leaders, but also incorporate stories that will surprise.
 These stories will include those of a Jewish engineer in the Soviet Union, who led an obscure laboratory and overcame entrenched antisemitism to become the chief designer for outfitting cosmonauts through the Cold War and beyond; a woman whose work for a Navy contractor pioneered the calculations that made our Global Positioning Satellite system possible; and a young man whose job guarding nuclear missiles in Montana gave him new perspectives on protecting Earth and space environments from the increasing debris that humans have deposited in orbit.

 We look forward to sharing these stories of those that helped shape the Space Age alongside the real objects to illustrate and bring to life how these technologies continue to change our lives.

-The gallery is made possible by the generous support of Raytheon Technologies.
+The gallery is made possible by the generous support of RTX.
 To learn more about upcoming galleries visit our exhibitions page.